Everything to know about the last supermoon of 2022

-This post has been updated, because you still care about the moons.
+This post has been updated on August 10, because you still care about the moons.

 Blue moons, black moons, pink moons, strawberry moons, micromoons, supermoons.
 For some reason, your news aggregation algorithm of choice thinks you really really really want to know all about these moons.
 “Catch This Weekend’s AMAZING SUPERMOON,” one headline (or, perhaps, 500 of them) will announce.
 “The Supermoon Isn’t Actually A Big Deal And You’re All Ruining Astronomy,” another will grouse.